-On November 19, 2004, the United States Department of Energy submitted an application for a risk-based disposal approval (Reference 7) under the Toxic Substances Control Act for retrieval of wastes from twelve of Hanford's single-shell tanks using double-shell tank supernate.
-On June 2, 2005 (Reference 8), EPA issued a Phase I approval common to retrieval of wastes from all twelve tanks, and a tank-specific Phase II approval specific to tank 241-S-102.
-The Statement of Basis for this Phase I approval and S-102 Phase II approval contains detailed background information regarding the jurisdictional basis for Energy's SST retrieval RBDA application, the approach adopted by EPA for issuing a determination in response to the application, and the nature of and relationship between Phase I and Phase II approvals.
-The following June 2, 2005, approval statement of basis sections are incorporated by reference into this Phase II approval for tanks 241-C-103 and 241-C-109:
+On November 19, 2004, the United States Department of Energy submitted an application for a risk-based disposal approval (Reference 5) under the Toxic Substances Control Act for retrieval of wastes from twelve of Hanford's single-shell tanks using double-shell tank supernate.
+On June 2, 2005 (Reference 6), EPA issued a Phase I approval common to retrieval of wastes from all twelve tanks, and a tank-specific Phase II approval specific to tank 241-S-102.
+The Statement of Basis for the Phase I approval and the S-102 Phase II approval contains detailed background information regarding the jurisdictional basis for Energy's SST retrieval RBDA application, the approach adopted by EPA for issuing a determination in response to the application, and the nature of and the relationship between Phase I and Phase II approvals.
+The following sections of the June 2, 2005 approval statement of basis are incorporated by reference into this Phase II approval for tanks 241-C-102, 241-C-104, 241-C-107, 241-C-108 and 241-C-112 (C-102 Series tanks: